DataDog/dd-trace-rb/docs/GettingStarted.md

 #### For application runtime

-If runtime metrics are configured, the trace library will automatically collect and send metrics about the health of your application.
+Runtime metrics are enabled by default.
+When enabled, the trace library will automatically collect and send metrics about the health of your application.

 To configure runtime metrics, add the following configuration: